Chapter 4 : A Weasley Family Reunion.

 "Hermione.
 I had a dream."
 Harry said, his eyes adjusting to the light coming through the window.

 "Sure it wasn't a nightmare?
 You woke up quite startled."
 Hermione asked, but Harry wasn't paying attention.
 He had realised that it wasn't a nightmare, it was what he was longing for most - his dream.
-He shock his head, viscously, it couldn't be, his wife in the dream was Hermione, this just told him - he desired Hermione.
+He shook his head, viscously, it couldn't be, his wife in the dream was Hermione, this just told him - he desired Hermione.

 "Umm.. maybe, I can't really remember.
 Did you sleep here all night?"
 Harry asked, trying to sound surprised.

 "I suppose so, I woke up and I was... and the duvet was over us."
 Hermione sounded embarrassed.
 Hermione was already out of bed, with Hedwig on her lap.
-"I would of left but the doors locked.
+"I would have left but the doors locked.
 You didn't lock it did you, Harry?"

 "No, I don't even remember falling asleep.
 We were talking about Ginny and now it's morning."
 Harry said, clutching his head in his hands.
-"I'll unlock the door for you."
-Harry said, just remembering that they probably should get changed.
+"I'll unlock the door for you," Harry said, just remembering that they probably should get changed.